 Chapel Hill 2020, the Town’s comprehensive plan, stresses the need to minimize sprawl, support comprehensive public transit, broaden our housing options, attract and support successful businesses, and preserve established neighborhoods and the quality of life we all enjoy.
 These are goals that I have championed throughout my service on the Council, and my record demonstrates an ability to achieve results.

 During my third term, I worked especially hard to advance the following goals:

 1. Increase the supply of affordable housing.

 Key to all of our affordable housing strategies are partnerships.
-The first concrete outcome of the affordable rental strategy is a low-income tax credit housing project to be built by DHIC of Raleigh on a parcel of town-owned land, for which DHIC secured very competitive tax credits in August 2015.
+The first concrete outcome of the affordable rental strategy, for example, is a low-income tax credit housing project being built by DHIC of Raleigh on a parcel of town-owned land, for which DHIC secured very competitive tax credits in August 2015.
 This funding is for Phase 1 of the project, Greenfield Place, 80 units of housing for families and individuals making up to 60 percent of the area median income.
 (Chapel Hill’s AMI for a family of four is $67,000.)
-In January 2016, DHIC began the process of applying for a second round of tax credit financing for Phase 2, Greenfield Commons, 69 units that will be age-restricted to those over 55.
+In August 2016, DHIC secured tax credit financing for Phase 2, Greenfield Commons, 69 units that will be age-restricted to those over 55.

 Representing the Council on the board of the Community Home Trust and the leadership team of the Orange County Partnership to End Homelessness, and as liaison to the Council’s Housing Advisory Board, I’m actively involved in refining and implementing our affordable housing strategies and working to create and strengthen partnerships.
-These activities extend to what is sometimes, but problematically, called “workforce” (non subsidized low-income) housing.
+These activities extend to what is sometimes, but problematically, called “workforce” (non-subsidized low-income) housing.

 2. Reduce barriers to reentry.